 Dr Amber Tully MD, a family medicine physician at Cleveland Clinic, has said that a sitz bath can "subdue the uncomfortable symptoms of vulvovaginitis."

-How to Take a Sitz Bath
+How to make a sitz bath

 The Kegel8® Fold Away Sitz Bath has been designed for the ultimate, comfortable experience and ease of use.
 Its strong materials are smooth, comfortable to use, and antibacterial - allowing for easy clean after use.
 Non-slip pads are also located across the base of the Kegel8® Fold Away Sitz Bath to keep bathing stable and secure.
 Plus, the collapsible design allows for discreet, flat storage and easy use on-the-go.